How we handle complaints

 If we can’t meet these timelines, we'll be in touch with an expected response time.

 If you’re not satisfied with our response, you can escalate your feedback to the Public Transport Ombudsman or the PTV Customer Relations team.

 You must give PTV or an operator the opportunity to deal with your feedback before contacting the Ombudsman or the PTV Customer Relations team.

 Escalate to the Public Transport Ombudsman

-The Public Transport Ombudsman looks into:
+The Public Transport Ombudsman handles complaints about:

 - service delivery, such as cancellations, reliability, punctuality and overcrowding